Tornadoes of 2016: Synopsis

 June was well below average in terms of tornadic activity; 90 tornadoes were reported over the course of the month, of which 87 were confirmed.
 In the evening of June 11, an EF3 tornado impacted the city of Baker, Montana, demolishing several homes and a steel-framed barn.
 In the early afternoon of June 23, an isolated violent tornado impacted the outskirts of Yancheng in the Jiangsu province of China, where numerous homes were leveled, several vehicles were tossed, cell phone towers were destroyed, and trees were completely debarked and denuded.
 The China Meteorological Association assigned the tornado a rating of EF4.

 July saw near-average tornadic activity throughout the United States, with 104 tornadoes being reported over the course of the month, though no significant outbreaks occurred.

-Tornadic activity in August was near average in the United States, with 92 tornadoes having been reported as of August 27.
-In the evening of August 24, a rare outbreak of tornadoes impacted the states of Indiana and Ohio, along with the Canadian province of Ontario, with significant damage occurring in and around Kokomo, Indiana, Woodburn, Indiana, and Windsor, Ontario.
+Tornadic activity in August was near average in the United States, with 92 tornadoes having been reported as of August 27; however, on the evening of August 24, a rare outbreak of tornadoes impacted the states of Indiana and Ohio, along with the Canadian province of Ontario, with significant damage occurring in and around Kokomo, Indiana, Woodburn, Indiana, and Windsor, Ontario.
 The outbreak caused relatively few injuries and no fatalities.

+Generally average to below average tornado activity occurred for the remainder of the year.